20 BEST Things To Do In Kefalonia, Greece

 The summit is called Mega Soros and it’s easily the most popular viewpoint to enjoy here.
 We love to pack a picnic and spend the day here soaking up all the scenery and sunshine.

 One of Kefalonia’s biggest draws is its collection of pristine shores to explore.
-Antisamos Beach is certainly a favorite cove on the island, and one of the best beaches in Greece.
-It’s surrounded by high forested hills and instead of sand, it’s covered in small white pebbles.
+Antisamos Beach is certainly a favorite cove on the island, and after visiting it, we found it to be one of the best beaches in Greece.
+High forested hills surround Antisamos and instead of sand, it’s covered in small white pebbles.

-The water here is crystal clear, making it the perfect candidate for some snorkeling.
+The water here is crystal clear, making it the perfect candidate for some snorkeling among calm water.
 It’s famous for appearing in the acclaimed film Captain Corelli’s Mandolin.

 Melissani Cave

 Melissani Cave may be the island’s greatest natural wonder and one of the best things to do in Kefalonia.
 Here you’ll find a striking azure lake underneath tall cavern walls.
-There’s an opening at the top where the sun can shine onto the sparkling surface.
+There’s an opening at the top where the sun can shine onto the sparkling surface, creating a dramatic scene.

 Makris Gialos Beach